The Complete Guide to Marketing on Instagram in 2019

 Over to You

-Getting started with marketing your brand on Instagram can feel like an overwhelming undertaking.
+Getting started with marketing on Instagram can feel like an overwhelming undertaking.
 But, considering the popularity of the platform—and the amount of impact it can have for your brand—it’s also something that can’t be ignored.

 There’s so much that Instagram is capable of that we’ve barely scratched the surface here.